lambdaloop/anipose/README.md

 The name Anipose comes from **Ani**mal **Pose**, but it also sounds like "any pose".

-(NOTE: This is not yet ready for production, still some issues to fix to make the experience smooth )

 ## Getting started

 1) Setup DeepLabCut by following instruction [here](https://github.com/AlexEMG/DeepLabCut/blob/master/docs/installation.md)